Home

 Cause and Effect Tree Book Report Project Templates and Worksheets Trunk Template

+Below are examples of these 3 tree templates.
 The next worksheet contains the title oval template and 12 smaller leaves.
 The title oval is glued in the middle of the tree's trunk, above the drawings.

 There are 6 large leaves on the branch templates (see above).
 The next worksheet (see below) contains 6 smaller leaves facing both left and right (12 small leaves in total).
 These smaller leaves are extra accent pieces that can be glued on the remaining branches.